xamaryadav/AwsEc2StartStop/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE] file for details.
+See the /LICENSE file for details.